 We use a variety of financial measures to evaluate our performance.
 In addition to generally accepted accounting principles (GAAP) prescribed measures, we use certain non-GAAP measures we believe provide useful information to investors regarding our financial condition and result of operations.
-Readers are cautioned that non-GAAP measures, such as earnings and revenue excluding Corporate Support and specified items do not have any standardized meanings prescribed by GAAP, and therefore are unlikely to be comparable to similar measures disclosed by other financial institutions.
+Readers are cautioned that non-GAAP measures, such as earnings and revenue excluding Corporate Support and results excluding the loss related to the sale of RBC Jamaica as previously announced on January 29, 2014 and provisions related to post-employment benefits and restructuring charges in the Caribbean do not have any standardized meanings prescribed by GAAP, and therefore are unlikely to be comparable to similar measures disclosed by other financial institutions.

-Additional information about our non-GAAP measures can be found under the "Key performance and non-GAAP measures" section of our Q1 2014 Report to Shareholders and our 2013 Annual report.
+Additional information about our non-GAAP measures can be found under the "Key performance and non-GAAP measures" section of our Q2 2014 Report to Shareholders and our 2013 Annual report.

-Definitions can be found under the "Glossary" sections in our Q1 2014 Supplementary Financial Information and our 2013 Annual Report.
+Definitions can be found under the "Glossary" sections in our Q2 2014 Supplementary Financial Information and our 2013 Annual Report.

-Investor Relations Contacts ---------- ----------- ---------- www.rbc.com/investorrelations
+Investor Relati ions Cont acts ---------- -------- ------ ------ ------ www.rbc.com/investorrelations

-Amy Cairncross, VP & Head (416) 955-7803 Lynda Gauthier, Director (416) 955-7808 Christopher Taylor, Associate Director (416) 955-7872
+Amy Cairncross, VP & Head (416) 955-7803 Lynda Gauthier, Director (416) 955-7808 Robert Poole, Associate Director (416) 955-7809 Christopher Taylor, Associate Director (416) 955-7872